Holiday Lights on the Main Line and Beyond

 Shady Brook Farm’s spectacular Holiday Light Show features more than three million lights illuminating acres of farmland.
 Encounter whimsical displays and familiar characters as you drive through in the comfort of your own car or enjoy the show on an open-air wagon ride.
 Enjoy the show from the comfort of your own vehicle.
 Tune your radio to 90.7 FM to listen to holiday faves as you drive through.

 November 24 – January 1; Monday – Thursday 4:45 – 9:45 pm, Friday – Sunday 4:45 – 10:15 pm

 304 Dutton Mill Rd., West Chester

-The Plummer Family’s annual display features over 85,000 LED lights, and is gets bigger and better every year.
+The Plummer Family’s annual display features over 85,000 LED lights, and it gets bigger and better every year.
 They start working on their holiday spectacle each fall, and it runs from Thanksgiving through New Year’s Day.
 The Plummers suggest that if you visit, to tune your car radio to 87.9 for Christmas songs and information about the display.

 If you’re looking for more festiveness, head over to Philly Family to see what’s lighting up the city.

-Photograph courtesy of Visit Philadelphia.
+Photograph courtesy of Tinseltown.